-Lifeless-looking dog brings concern and then smiles to Muscatine residents
+‘He’s not dead, he’s just sleeping’: Dog’s favorite nap spot causes concern for Muscatine residents

 "My wife and I, we're dog people.
 So I thought oh, what's going on with that dog?" asks a concerned customer.

 Concern turns to panic.
-As the pile of fur lays their lifeless, people passing think Hudson is dead.
+As the pile of fur lies there lifeless, people passing think Hudson is dead.

 "I had second thoughts like well, maybe I better make sure he's okay."